What services does Calmare NJ USA offer?

 - Women who are pregnant

-- Patients using neuroleptic agents for pain such as Lyrica (Pregalbin), Neurontin (Gabapentin) or Amitriptyline (Elavil) should partner with their prescribing physicians to ween off these medications prior to treatment in order to obtain the most significant outcome possible.
-(Our Calmare team will discuss this issue on a case-by-case basis with every patient).
+- Patients using neuroleptic agents for pain should work with their prescribing physicians to ween off these medications prior to treatment to obtain the most significant outcome possible.
+(Our Calmare team will be happy to discuss this issue on a case-by-case basis with each patient, if applicable).

 How safe is it?